michaelnny/deep_rl_zoo/README.md

 # Author's Notes
 * Only support episodic environment with discrete action space (except PPO which also supports continuous action space).
-* Focus on study and implementation for each algorithms, rather than create a standard library.
+* Focus on study and implementation of each algorithms, rather than creating a standard library.
 * Some code might not be optimal, especially the parts involving Python Multiprocessing, as speed of code execution is not our main focus.
 * Try our best to replicate the implementation for the original paper, but may change some hyper-parameters to support low budget setup.
 * The hyper-parameters and network architectures are not fine-tuned.